erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 The first code snippet prints all digits whereas the second will result in an infinite loop.

 To avoid confusion it is best to use only tabs for indentation.
 However spaces will also work.
-When mixing spaces and tabs make sure to use 8 spaces to represent a tab.
+When mixing spaces and tabs make sure to use the number of spaces which represent a tab in your editor.
+The default is 4.

 A hash sign (#) identifies the start of a comment.
 All text after the hash sign until the end of the line is discarded.
 ```